-The importance of Iodine testing in the human body
+The importance of sufficient Iodine in the body.

 Iodine is critical to human health.
 It forms the basis of thyroid hormones and plays many other roles in human biochemistry.
 While the thyroid gland contains the body’s highest concentration of iodine, the salivary glands, brain, cerebrospinal fluid, gastric mucosea, breasts, ovaries and a part of the eye also concentrate iodine.
 In the brain, iodine is found in the choroid plexus, the area on the ventricles of the brain where cerebrospinal fluid (CSF) is produced, and in the substantia nigra, an area associated with Parkinson’s disease.